arangodb/docs/3.8/graphs-custom-pregel.md

   written back into the vertex document.
 It defaults to `getProgram`.

 Each custom accumulator has an internal buffer.
 You can access this buffer using the `current-value` function.
-To set a new value use the `this-set!`.
+To set a new value use `this-set!`.
 Note that `this-set!` will not invoke the `setProgram` but instead copy the provided value to the internal buffer.